astropy/astropy/docs/io/fits/appendix/faq.rst

 What is the difference between astropy.io.fits and fitsio?
 ----------------------------------------------------------

-The `astropy.io.fits` module is a "pure Python" FITS reader in that all the code for parsing the FITS file format is in Python, though Numpy is used to provide access to the FITS data via the `~numpy.ndarray` interface.  `astropy.io.fits` currently also accesses the
+The `astropy.io.fits` module (originally PyFITS) is a "pure Python" FITS reader in that all the code for parsing the FITS file format is in Python, though Numpy is used to provide access to the FITS data via the `~numpy.ndarray` interface.  `astropy.io.fits` currently also accesses the